EdgeTX/edgetx.github.io/docs/index.md

 ***Reminder: EdgeTX Fest is this weekend, the 9th and 10th of September!
 Come join us and celebrate the 2nd year of EdgeTX!***

-More information about the fest cam be found here: (https://edgetx.org/fest2023/)
+More information about the fest can be found here: [https://edgetx.org/fest2023/](https://edgetx.org/fest2023/)

 ---